MobyGamer/total-dos-launcher/readme.rst

 Where to download
 ^^^^^^^^^^^^^^^^^
-For those not familiar with how github works, you can grab the most recent release from this repository's releases tab: https://github.com/MobyGamer/total-dos-launcher/releases
+For those not familiar with how github works, you can grab the most recent tagged codebase from https://github.com/MobyGamer/total-dos-launcher/tags

 Prerequisites